Biocides are used to fight harmful organisms: by repelling them, rendering them harmless or destroying them.

 They are used on various supports (disinfectants for floors or toilets, wood protection products, etc.) or act against living organisms (rodent poison, mosquito repellents, anti-mould products, etc.) with the exception of plants.

-Indeed, plant treatment products (including insecticides, fungicides and herbicides) are phytopharmaceutical products which is a separate category from chemical products.
+Plant treatment products (including insecticides, fungicides and herbicides) are phytopharmaceutical products, a separate category of chemical products.

-By their nature, biocidal products all present a risk of some sort for health and the environment.
+By their nature, all biocides represent a risk of some sort for health and the environment.

-That is why the sale and use of biocidal products is subject to an authorisation, a notification, or a registration.
-These conditions are provided for by legislation and specified in the authorisation reports.
+That is why the sale and use of biocides is subject to an authorisation, a notification, or a registration.
+These conditions are set by legislation and specified in the authorisation acts.

-Biocidal products should also comply with strict standards in terms of classification, packaging, labelling, and advertising.
+Furthermore, biocides should comply with strict standards in terms of classification, packaging, labelling, and advertising.

-The Federal Environmental Inspection is in charge of verifying if the availability of biocidal products on the market and their use comply with what is provided for in the authorisation reports.
+The Federal Environmental Inspection is in charge of verifying that the availability of biocides on the market and their use comply with the authorisation acts.

-These checks aim, in particular, to verify if:
+The inspections aim, in particular, to verify that: